microsoft/onnxruntime/docs/genai/api/java.md

 #### Parameters

-- `sequences`: A Sequences object with one or more sequences of token ids.
+-`sequences`: a Sequences object with one or more sequences of token ids.

 #### Throws

-`GenAIException`- If the call to the GenAI native API fails.
+`GenAIException`- if the call to the GenAI native API fails.

 #### Returns